 DEFINITIONS

+Alternative Transfer Solution.
+Means a mechanism other than the Applicable Standard Contractual Clauses that enables the lawful transfer of Shared Personal Data from the EEA, UK, or Switzerland to a third country in accordance with Applicable Laws.

 Applicable Agreements.
 Collectively means this Data Processing Addendum, the Registrar Accreditation Agreement (“RAA”), the Registry Agreement (“RA”), and the RRA, as those documents are applicable and binding on any individual Party.

 Applicable Laws.
 The General Data Protection Regulation (2016/679) (“GDPR”), the Electronic Communications Data Protection Directive (2002/58/EC), the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003) (as amended) and all other applicable laws and regulations worldwide, including their successors or as modified, relating to the Processing of Shared Personal Data.

+Applicable Standard Contractual Clauses.
+Means the European Commission’s standard contractual clauses which are standard data protection terms for the transfer of personal data to third countries that do not ensure an adequate level of data protection, as described in Article 46 of the EU GDPR including: (i) Controller-Processor SCCs, (ii) UK Controller-Processor SCCs, (iii) Controller-Controller SCCs, or (iv) the UK Controller-Controller SCCs, each as defined in this Data Processing Addendum.

 Disclosing Party.
 Means the Party that transfers Shared Personal Data to the Receiving Party.

 Data Protection Authority.
 Means the relevant and applicable supervisory data protection authority in the member state or other territory where a Party to this Data Processing Addendum is established or has identified as its lead supervisory authority, or otherwise has jurisdiction over a Party to this Data Protection Addendum.